 Although Tanzania is full of beautiful highlights, we take pleasure in challenging ourselves to find remote, untouched places that are hardly visited by anyone else.
 And offer you the perfect combination of the two in your private safari.

 Visit Mama Yamath and her family, who live deep into the bush in the Rift Valley.
 Where no road passes and where you will easily get lost if you don’t know the area.
 Explore the desolate but magical surroundings of Lake Natron, or the rugged wilderness of southern Tanzania.
 And discover the hidden gem of Pemba Island in the Indian Ocean, with its deserted beaches and untouched coral reefs.

-Unlike many other safari companies, our guides do not carry a radio in the car for game drives.
+Unlike many other safari companies, our guides do not carry a radio in the car.
 This is a deliberate decision by our team, to avoid that your safari experience is being disturbed by the continuous radio talk.
-But more importantly, our safari guides do not want to go where everyone is going, we plan our own route.
+But more importantly, our safari guides do not want to go where everyone is going.
+We plan our own route.
 Where others go left, our safari guides turn right.
 They enjoy the challenge of finding wild animals with only you, and observing them peacefully, with as little other cars as possible.
-Another small effort from our side to minimize the impact on our national parks.
+This is another small effort from our side to minimize the impact on our national parks.

-When designing your safari itinerary, we carefully select accommodations that do not only match your personal interest and budget, but also offer something an extra, unique touch.
+When designing your safari itinerary, we carefully select accommodations that do not only match your personal interest and budget, but also offer an extraordinary and unique touch.
 A place that is more than just a room but has a heart and soul.
 An accommodation with a special story.
 A locally owned guesthouse that is situated in an extraordinary location.
-Small scale safari lodges that are engaged in conservation efforts or boutique hotels that have been constructed by using local and recycled materials.
+Small scale safari camps that are engaged in conservation efforts, or boutique hotels that have been constructed by using local and recycled materials.

 A visit to a country does not gain any depth if you don’t connect with the local people.
 And vice versa, your visit will have no added value for them.